A gym owner wants to know if the gym has similar numbers of membe... | Channels for Pearson+

 Struggling with Statistics?Join thousands of students who trust us to help them ace their exams!Watch the first video

 A gym owner wants to know if the gym has similar numbers of members across different age groups.
 The table shows the distribution of ages for members from a random survey.
-Write the null & alt. hypotheses to test the claim that the gym has equal numbers of members across all age groups.
+Using x2 = 0.92 & α = 0.05, test the claim that the gym has equal numbers of members of all age ranges.

-H0: The # of members is the same for all age groups
+Because P-value > α, we REJECT H0.
+There is ENOUGH evidence that at the # of members is significantly different for at least one of the age groups at this gym.
+So the claimed dist.
+IS NOT a good fit.

-Ha: The # of members is significantly different for at least one of the age groups
+Because P-value > α, we FAIL TO REJECT H0.
+There is NOT ENOUGH evidence that at the # of members is significantly different for at least one of the age groups at this gym.
+So the claimed dist.
+IS a good fit.

-H0: The # of members is significantly different for at least one of the age groups
+Because P-value < α, we REJECT H0.
+There is NOT ENOUGH evidence that at the # of members is significantly different for at least one of the age groups at this gym.
+So the claimed dist.
+IS NOT a good fit.

-Ha: The # of members is the same for all age groups
+Because P-value < α, we FAIL TO REJECT H0.
+There is NOT ENOUGH evidence that at the # of members is significantly different for at least one of the age groups at this gym.
+So the claimed dist.
+IS a good fit.

 Watch next